 “This authorization is valid until the completion of my treatment for [DESCRIBE MEDICAL CONDITION].”

-A statement that explains the patient has the right to revoke the authorization.
-To limit the liability of a medical provider, any renovation should be required to be in writing.
+A statement that explains the patient has the right to revoke the release with written authorization.

 “I acknowledge the rights granted to me under HIPAA allow me to revoke this authorization at any time.
 If I revoke this authorization, I acknowledge it must be in writing and sent by mail or electronic communication.”

-It is common when seeking treatment from a specialist or new medical provider that they will request a copy of a patient’s PHI.
-If, for any reason, the patient does not want to transfer or disclose their PHI, they have the right to do so under HIPAA, and this must be mentioned in a release form.
+If, for any reason, the patient does not want to transfer or disclose their PHI, they have the right to do so under HIPAA.
+This must be mentioned in a release.

 “I acknowledge the rights granted to me under HIPAA allow me to revoke this authorization at any time, provided that, such revocation is in written format.”

 A statement that the information released is subject to redisclosure by the recipient.
 This means that the patient’s PHI may be shared with business associates and no longer be protected by HIPAA.

 “I acknowledge that any released PHI or ePHI may be subject to redisclosure by the recipient and may no longer be protected by federal or state law.”